-- # or % of contracts awarded to diverse suppliers, and # or % for each category of diverse supplier groups
+- Number or percentage of contracts awarded to diverse suppliers, and number or percentage for each category of diverse supplier groups

-- % of spend or transactions with SME’s
+- Percentage of spend or transactions with SME’s

-- # or % of contracts with workforce development criteria
+- Number or percentage of contracts with workforce development criteria

 Furthermore, as the main gateway between the certified suppliers and the contracting organizations, the supplier certification councils can also play a key role in filling the data gap.
 As the perceived “middle ground between the diverse suppliers and the buyers, they are in the best position to collect the information that organizations are seeking.
 It is also good practice for supplier associations and organizations to work together to ensure that they are mutually meeting each other’s needs with regard to data collection.
 For example, the City of Toronto has recently developed a Commodity Gap List which they have shared with their supplier associations’ partners in order to encourage greater efforts for data collection in those particular areas (for example, targeting suppliers in industries such as forestry and parks).